noxoua/filament-activity-log/README.md

     protected static string $resource = UserResource::class;
 }
 ```

-If you have custom logic within the `afterCreate` method, make sure to include the call to `logAfterCreate` at the end of your method.
-This ensures that the activity log is generated after the creation process is complete.
+If you have custom logic within the `afterCreate` method, ensure to include the call to `logAfterCreate` at the end of your method.
+This will generate the activity log entry after the creation process is complete.

 ```php
 public function afterCreate()